Get The Most Out Of Your Phuket Diving Holiday With A Liveaboard Safari

 Those who don’t like crowds will appreciate the low number of divers on-board.
 Most liveaboards have a maximum guest list of around 20 divers, so there’s always plenty of space on-board and the dive deck is a stress free environment with plenty of room to manoeuvre.

-After a good couple of hours digesting your breakfast and maybe lying in the early morning sun it will be time for your second dive around 11:00am followed by a delicious lunch and another opportunity to relax, fill in logbooks and maybe go through the fish ID books in the library as you begin the never ending task of trying to put a name to the myriad of species that you’ve seen.
+After a good couple of hours digesting your breakfast and maybe lying in the early morning sun.
+It’s now time for your second dive around 11:00am followed by a delicious lunch.
+Another opportunity to relax, fill in logbooks and maybe go through the fish ID books in the library as you begin the never ending task of trying to put a name to the myriad of species that you’ve seen.

-The third dive of the day will be around 2:30pm, after the dive, yep you’ve guessed – there will be more food, usually in the form of cake or other snacks.
-Depending on where you are, you may also get the chance to spend an hour or so on one of the pristine white sand beaches in the Similan Islands.
+The third dive of the day will be around 2:30pm.
+After the dive, yep you’ve guessed – there will be more food, usually in the form of cake or other snacks.
+Depending on where you are, you may also get the chance to spend an hour or so on one of the pristine white sand beaches.

 The final dive of the day can vary.
 On the first day of the trip it will usually be a night dive in a calm secluded bay after the sun has gone completely down.
 The trend over the last few years has been to take the final dive of the day around 05:00pm, what we call a sunset dive.
 The light at this time of day is fantastic for photography and it’s time when the predators are most active.
 You’ll also be able to dive at better dive sites, night dives must be conducted at the safest possible location.

-So now your days diving is done, it’s time to take a shower and join the rest of the divers and crew for dinner.
-By now you’ll probably be thoroughly exhausted and after discussing the days diving over a couple of beers or a glass of wine most will head for an early night ready to experience another fantastic day in this wonderful location.
+So now your days diving is done.
+It’s time to take a shower and join the rest of the divers and crew for dinner.
+By now you’ll probably be thoroughly exhausted.
+After discussing the days diving over a couple of beers or a glass of wine most will head for an early night ready to experience another fantastic day in this wonderful location.

 As a general rule of thumb most liveaboard trips will include: transfers from any Phuket hotel, all meals, accommodation on-board, water, tea, coffee, tanks, weights, weightbelts and guide.
 Usually excluded are: domestic and international flights, National Park fees, equipment, soft drinks, nitrox, diving insurance and alcohol.